-Pain in the wrist is a diagnostic challenge for hand therapists, surgeons and radiologists alike because of the small and complex anatomical structures involved.
-There are 29 bones that together make up the supporting framework of the hand and wrist.
-Advances in imaging modalities (e.g. xrays, CT scanners and MR Imaging) have aided specialists in the diagnosis of fractures.
+Diagnosing the cause of wrist pain is a challenge for hand therapists, surgeons and radiologists alike because of the small and complex anatomical structures involved within the wrist.
+There are 29 bones that together make up the hand and wrist.
+Advances in imaging modalities (e.g. X-rays, CT scanners and MR Imaging) have aided specialists in the diagnosis of a number of hand and wrist conditions including fractures.
 Current research has focussed on the sensitivity and specificity of the results obtained by these investigations.

 Sensitivity measures the proportion of actual positives which are correctly identified (e.g. the percentage of people with wrist pain who are correctly identified as having a fracture).

 Specificity measures the proportion of negatives which are correctly identified as such (e.g. the percentage of healthy people who are correctly identified as not having a fracture).